MuhammadAhmad522/Drum-Kit/README.md

 # Drum-Kit
-A simple game of drumkit using javascript
+A simple game of drumkit using javascript\n
 Click on images or press the keys written on instruments...!